Detective Chinatown 3

 Detective Chinatown 3 (唐人街探案 3) is a 2021 Chinese comedy mystery buddy film directed and written by Chen Sicheng, starring Wang Baoqiang and Liu Haoran.
 It is a sequel to Detective Chinatown 2 (2018) and is the third installment in the Detective Chinatown series.
 It was released on 12 February 2021.

-The film set several box office records, including the biggest opening weekend ever in a single territory, and grossed over US$686 million, becoming the highest-grossing non-American R-rated film of all time.
-It is also the sixth-highest-grossing film of 2021 and the sixth-highest-grossing non-English film of all time.
+The film set several box office records, including the biggest opening weekend ever in a single territory, and grossed over US$686 million, becoming the sixth-highest-grossing film of 2021 and the sixth-highest-grossing non-English film of all time.

+It was followed by a fourth film, Detective Chinatown 1900 (2025), which again starred Wang and Liu, though as new characters with different backstories.

 Plot

 After the events in Bangkok and New York, Tang Ren and Qin Feng are invited to Tokyo to investigate another crime that has occurred there by Noda Hiroshi regarding a murder of a Southeast Asian gang boss, Su Chaiwat, leading to a battle between the strongest detectives in Asia.

-The film starts with Tang and Qin on plane eating junk food and Tang needs to use the bathroom.
+Tang and Qin on plane eating junk food and Tang needs to use the bathroom.
 Once the plane landed and after being picked up by Noda, the trio witnessed total anarchy across the city due to the case.
 However, as they were leaving, they were stalked by Thailand's newest great detective, Jack Jaa who has been steadily climbing the Crimaster app into the top ten rankings and working on the Southeast Asian gang's side to figure out how their boss died.
 After a lengthy chase, Noda bought time for Tang and Qin by leaping off the bus they were in and pounced on Jack.

 Qin and Tang then headed to the bathhouse that was frequented by the accused of the case and the leader of the Yakuza group, Masaru Watanabe.
 Masaru then told Tang and Qin that prior to the murder, both his organization and the Southeast Asians were locked in a bitter rivalry for the development project in New Chinatown but they were in their final legs of negotiations to cease the war and to cede the projects to either side with the negotiations being held in a building on top of a lake with only one entrance.
 Masaru then stated that when both parties were in the process of negotiating, both leaders were offered tea but after taking a sip of it, both sides felt groggy and he suddenly blacked out after it and when he had awoken from the noise of his men, he had noticed that Chaiwat had been stabbed and was in a pool of his own blood before being carried out by his men.